Where was Charlotte born?

 Many sources cite Charlotte Maxeke’s birth place as Fort Beaufort the Eastern Cape, however, there are other sources that claim she was born in the Polokwane area, as her birth name Charlotte Makgomo Mannya is Sotho or Pedi.
 This is consistent with her being born in the Ramokgopa district and sources confirm that her family did in fact live in the Dwaars River area under Chief Ramokgopa for a while.

 It is possible that Maxeke's birth place was confused with that of her husband, who was born in Middledrift in the Cape Colony (both Charlotte and her husband were born in 1874).
-ANC sources also cite Pietersburg (now Polokwane) as her birthplace in public lectures and presentations in her honour.
+African National Congress (ANC) sources also cite Pietersburg (now Polokwane) as her birthplace in public lectures and presentations in her honour.

 It is also possible that her birth place was confused with that of her sister Katie, who was born in Fort Beaufort on 28 July 1873, according to 'The calling of Katie Makanya'.
 However, since Charlotte was the elder sister, this also calls the exact date of her birth into question .